tig3rmast3r/vampnet/README.md

 - new noam_recalculator, will recalculate noam.factor and step to maintain a similar decay curve when changing the batch size (moving to another server) and modifies tracker.pth and scheduler.pth accordingly
 - new pth_editor, you can manually change Noam.Factor Noam.warmup batch_size current_step and lr into tracker.pth, scheduler.pth and optimizer.pth, to make cyclic decay or other stuff
 - Added options -nocompile and -lh on train.py
+- new loselesscompress script to quickly convert dataset from wav to flac and viceversa. helps uploading time and training time too.